Maude Apatow

-Maude Annabelle Apatow (born December 15, 1997) is an American actress.
-She is best known for portraying Lexi Howard in the HBO drama series Euphoria (2019–present).
+Maude Apatow (born December 15, 1997) is an American actress and filmmaker.
+She is best known for her portrayal of Lexi Howard in the HBO drama series Euphoria (2019–2026).

-The elder daughter of filmmaker Judd Apatow and actress Leslie Mann, Apatow began her career as a child actress playing the daughter of her mother's characters in her father's films Knocked Up (2007), Funny People (2009), and This Is 40 (2012).
-Later film roles have included Assassination Nation (2018) and The King of Staten Island (2020), as well as the Netflix miniseries Hollywood (2020).
+Apatow is the daughter of Judd Apatow and Leslie Mann, and her early acting roles were her playing her mother's on-screen daughter in Knocked Up (2007), Funny People (2009), and This Is 40 (2012), all films directed by her father.
+As an adult, Apatow joined the main cast of Euphoria, which remains her best known work to date, and appeared in the films Assassination Nation (2018) and The King of Staten Island (2020), as well as the Netflix miniseries Hollywood (2020).
+She has also appeared in stage productions at the West End and the Westside Theatre.